-No. We don't do refunds as we send 100% of the proceeds to charity.
-However, you can switch distances, transfer your race entry fee to a friend, or defer to next year.
+No. We don't provide refunds as we send 100% of the proceeds to charity.
+However, you can switch distances, transfer your race entry fee to a friend, or defer to next year...which offers you some of the greatest flexibilty in the running world.
 See below for how to do each of those.

-How do I defer my race entry to 2019?
+I signed up for 2019, but I cannot run.
+How do I defer my race entry to 2020?

-All deferrals must be submitted by February 18 (1 month before the race).
-Even if you have a doctor's note, you will still not be able to defer after this deadline.
+All deferrals must be submitted by February 17, 2019 (one month before the race).
+You will not be able to defer after this deadline for any reason, even if you have a doctor's note or other hardship.
+This is because all preparations (bibs, t-shirts, water, food, etc.) will have been made planning your participation.
 If you choose not to run the race the following year, you will lose your race credit.
 There is a $15 fee to defer your registration to the next year.

 Can I switch races?

-Requests to switch between races must be received by 11pm Sunday, February 25, 2018 OR before the half marathon sells out, whichever comes first.
-Once the half marathon is sold out, requests to switch into the half will not be accepted.
+Requests to switch between races must be received by February 17, 2019 (one month before the race).
+However, once the half marathon is sold out, requests to switch into the half will not be accepted.
 No refunds are given for the difference in price.
-Email switch requests to firstname.lastname@example.org.
+Email switch requests to email@example.com.

 Can I give my race number to someone else?